calmm-js/partial.lenses.history/README.md

 `v` put into history, then it is guaranteed that `JSON.parse(JSON.stringify(history))` is considered equivalent to `history`.

+Note that `H.init` is not a pure function, because it takes a timestamp underneath.

 ### <a id="present"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses.history/index.html#present) [Present](#present)

 #### <a id="H-present"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses.history/index.html#H-present) [`H.present(history) ~> value`](#H-present) <small><sup>v0.1.0</sup></small>